Accountability Isn’t Cruelty in Veterinary Medicine. Avoiding It Is.

 That is not accountability.
 That is reactive correction — and it’s uncomfortable precisely because it carries a punitive charge.

 Real accountability is prospective.
-It means establishing a standard, communicating it clearly, and responding consistently when it isn't met.
-The goal isn't to make someone feel bad.
+It means establishing a clear standard, communicating it explicitly, and responding consistently when it isn’t met.
+The goal isn’t to make someone feel bad.
 The goal is to protect the standard — and by extension, every person on the team who is meeting it.

 That last part is where most veterinary leaders struggle.
 The high-performing clinician who treats support staff poorly gets a pass because losing them feels too costly.
 The senior technician whose negativity on the floor goes unaddressed because confronting her feels too hard.